Want to Write Better Dialogue? Here’s the First Step!

 Dialogue is another conveyance for sharing insights into your cast, the world, and the story from differing perspectives.
 That means it’s vital you learn to approach these exchanges with care and consideration.
 Otherwise, they fall flat and ruin your novel’s pacing.

 Poorly-written dialogue can quickly kill an otherwise seemingly remarkable story and cost writers extra during the editing process.
-So I want to start by sharing some of the technical aspects you need to consider.
+So I want to start by sharing some of the technical aspects you need to consider including the first step you should take to write better dialogue.

 Formatting Matters